hyperledger/iroha-2-docs/src/guide/blockchain/instructions.md

 Some instructions require a destination to be specified.
 For example, if you transfer assets, you always need to specify to which account you are transferring them.
-On the other hand, when you registering something, all you need is the object that you want to register.
+On the other hand, when you are registering something, all you need is the object that you want to register.

 |                        Instruction                        |                                                        Objects                                                        | Destination |